erwald/elm-edit-distance/README.md

 ## Changelog

-### 0.1.0
+### 1.0.0

 * Initial version, with support for calculating Levenshtein distance and edit steps using the Wagner-Fischer algorithm.
+Also includes String support.